danielsmc/structure-exposed/README.md

 # [structure.exposed](http://structure.exposed/)

 A simple proxy that strips away CSS frippery.
-Another [Dan](https://twitter.com/mclaughlin) and [Eric](https://twitter.com/ericwbailey) joint.

 ## Why?

 structure.exposed is a good way to check how your site will look if the styles fail to load.

-Firewalls, intermittent connection, shiesty service providers, bad caches, browser plugins, content blockers, and CDN outages all can conspire to interrupt your style's HTTP request.
+Firewalls, intermittent connection, shiesty service providers, bad caches, browser plugins, content blockers, non-standard browsers, and CDN outages all can conspire to interrupt your style's HTTP request.

 Authoring your markup in a structured, logical order using semantic markup ensures that basic functionality is retained even if the visuals are not.
 It is also great for [making your site accessible](http://a11yproject.com/posts/navigate-using-just-your-keyboard/).